Find Grad Schools

 28 Yearly Graduations

 The 11th most popular school in the country for educational/instructional technology majors who are seeking their graduate certificate is University of Central Florida.
 Roughly 71,800 attend the school each year.
 The average in-state tuition for full-time undergraduates is $4,478 per year, while in-state graduate students, on average, pay $6,916 per year.
 During the most recent year for which we have data, 28 people received their graduate certificate in educational/instructional technology from UCF.
-Around 37% of these students were from an underrepresented racial-ethnic group, and 63% were women.
+About 86% of this group were women, and 41% were students from an underrepresented racial-ethnic group.

 #12